leakless21/omoai/README.md

 - **Long-audio support**: Chunked decoding for multi-hour recordings.
 - **Advanced Punctuation & Capitalization**: LLM-based punctuation and capitalization.
 - **Summarization**: Abstractive and extractive summarization with timestamps.
+- **Timestamped Summary**: Key topics with timestamps extracted from the transcript.
 - **Config-driven**: A single `config.yaml` controls all aspects of the pipeline.
-- **Multiple Output Formats**: Supports JSON, plain text, SRT, and VTT.
+- **Multiple Output Formats**: Supports JSON, plain text, SRT, VTT, and Markdown.
 - **CLI & REST API**: Can be run locally from the command line or as a web service.
 - **Voice Activity Detection (VAD)**: Optional VAD pre-segmentation to skip silence and improve performance on long audio files.
+- **CUDA Memory Optimization**: Advanced memory management for GPU efficiency.

 ## Architecture